 The Workforce Innovation and Opportunity Act of 2014 (WIOA) empowers the GWDB, state and local elected official and private-sector-led workforce boards with the responsibility of developing a strategic, integrated plan that supports economic growth and labor force needs intended to grow the capacity and performance of the state's workforce development system.
-The GWDB's Strategic Plan is an executive summary of the Minnesota State Combined Plan 2016-2020 approved by the U. S. Departments of Labor and Education as required by the WIOA.
+The GWDB's Strategic Plan is an executive summary of the Minnesota State Combined Plan submitted to the U. S. Departments of Labor and Education as required by the WIOA.

 To have a healthy economy where all Minnesotan's have - or on a path to - meaningful employment and a family sustaining wage, and where all employers are able to fill jobs in demand.